2001–02 Swiss Cup

-The 2001–02 Swiss Cup was the 77th season of Switzerland's annual cup competition.
-It began on 10 August with the first games of Round 1 and ended on 12 May 2002 with the Final held at St. Jakob-Park, Basel.
-Since Basel also won the 2001–02 Nationalliga A, Grasshoppers qualified for the first round of the UEFA Cup.
+The 2001–02 Swiss Cup was the 77th season of Switzerland's cup competition held annually by the Swiss Football Association (SFV-ASF).
+The competition began on 10 August with the first games of Round 1 and ended on 12 May 2002 with the Final held at St. Jakob-Park, Basel.
+The cup winners were qualified for the first round of the UEFA Cup.